zarr-developers/VirtualiZarr/docs/faq.md

 In general once the Icechunk specification reaches a stable v1.0, we would recommend using that over Kerchunk's references format, in order to take advantage of transactional updates, version controlled history, and faster access speeds.

-### I already have Kerchunked data, do I have to redo that work?
+### I have already Kerchunked my data, do I have to redo that?

 No - you can simply open the Kerchunk-formatted references you already have into VirtualiZarr directly.
-Then you can re-save them into a new format, e.g. [Icechunk](https://icechunk.io/) like so:
+Then you can manipulate them, or re-save them into a new format, such as  [Icechunk](https://icechunk.io/):

 ```python
 from virtualizarr import open_virtual_dataset